fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 The following command runs the problematic test in debug mode:

 ```
-npm test -- -g'importance can be changed' --debug
+npm test -- -g'one of those can be made nonimportant' --debug
 ```

 Playwright-inspector shows the progress of the tests step by step.
 The arrow-dot button at the top takes the tests one step further.
 The elements found by the locators and the interaction with the browser are visualized in the browser: